Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 az network vnet subnet create --resource-group securebackendsetup --vnet-name securebackend-vnet --name private-endpoint-subnet --address-prefixes 10.0.1.0/24 --disable-private-endpoint-network-policies
 ```

 The last part of the network infrastructure is the Private DNS Zones.
 These zones are used to host the DNS records for private endpoints allowing the clients to find the backend services by name.
 We need a zone for Key Vault and a zone for Text Analytics (Cognitive Services).
-Go [here a primer on Azure Private Endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview) and [here for how DNS Zones fits into private endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-dns).
+Go [here for a primer on Azure Private Endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview) and [here for how DNS Zones fits into private endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-dns).

 Create the Private DNS Zones for Key Vault and Cognitive Services: